 You can also learn about our boarding accommodation available exclusively for those in the Sixth Form who are studying away from home and how being at the heart of Cambridge brings additional benefits in terms of culture, knowledge and fun.

-Welcome to our new campus
+Our new campus

 A boarding experience designed for sixth form students